 Late August and early September sees a run on decent apartments.
 If you have to relocate to Chico around this time, be prepared to fight for your dream apartment.
 You can, however, take advantage of flexible lease options.

 Most apartments in Chico can be found without the assistance of a real estate agent, or through online apartment search websites (hint hint, nudge nudge).
 With larger developments such as Doe Mill, you'll have to go through management companies to secure your apartment, which means a higher fee and more rigorous application process.
 Deposits for Chico apartments generally cost one month's rent.

-Butte Regional Transit (adorably called the B-Line) provides bus service around Butte County out of campus and downtown Chico.
+Butte Regional Transit (adorably called the B-Line) provides bus service around Butte County out of downtown Chico.
 True to Chico's bike-friendly reputation, the B-Line provides racks for transporting your bike.
 Chico is also home to an Amtrak station located on the Coast Starlight route, that offers service south into San Francisco and north into Redding.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Chico.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.